Hnquangg123/Hnquangg123/README.md

 ### Name is Quang or Kelvin.
 I'm a software engineer with hands-on experience in developing software and website.
 I'm using Java, PHP as my core skill together with implement query persistence on the database.
+<br><br>
+Oh I'm moving to Malaysia Kuala Lumpur in September!
+I'm so excited!
+First time travel abroad!
-- 🌱 I’m currently learning Java Spring, PHP, Laravel, HTML/CSS + Javascript, Jquery and other cool stuff!
+- 🌱 I’m currently try to master Javascript, Jquery and other cool stuff!
-- 👯 I'm looking to collaborate on full stack web apps!
+- 👯 I'm looking to collaborate on full stack web apps or whatever!
 - 📫 How to reach me: hnquangg123@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: [object Object]